k-avy/gotimezoneapi/README.md

 # TimeZoneApi

-It is a Time zone converter APIin golang, it converts the time from one time zone to another timezone.
+It is a Time zone converter API in golang, it converts the time from one time zone to another timezone.

 ## Prerequisite